IdoDai/EmployeesDashboard/README.md

   GET http://localhost:3000/employees - Fetches the comprehensive task breakdown summary for all employees (executes the usp_GetEmployeeTaskSummary stored procedure).

-  POST http://localhost:3000/tasks - Creates a new task in the database (executes usp_CreateTask).
+  GET http://localhost:3000/tasks - Creates a new task in the database (executes usp_CreateTask).

   PATCH http://localhost:3000/tasks/:id/status - Updates the status of a specific task by its ID (executes usp_UpdateTaskStatus).